-- coordinating annual reviews of business plans, and Board reviews where applicable and reporting on these to portfolio Ministers through the Departmental Executive;
+- coordinating annual evaluation reviews and reporting on these to portfolio Ministers through the Departmental Executive;

-- assessing annual allocations of IRGP Administered funding and making recommendations to the Departmental Executive on Departmental and Administered funding allocations; and
+- assessing annual allocations of IRGP funding and making recommendations to the Departmental Executive on Departmental and Administered funding allocations;

 - providing routine advice to IRGP managers on policy issues as they arise.

 Financial Services and Performance Branch (FSB) is responsible for the following:

 - managing the Department’s responsibilities with regard to web reporting, in conjunction with CPD web managers;

 - setting DFAT’s financial policy, including grant policy; and